shiehn/signals-and-sorcery-server/README.md

 pip install -r requirements.txt make setting=api migrations
 ```
-*note: the migrations will be applied when you do the `docker-compose up --build`*
+*note: the migrations will be applied when you do the `docker compose up --build`*

 The server will be ready on http://localhost:8080.